 8. Corporate burnout can happen before you finish your 90 day grace period

 If you have to fight with teammates for everything, you’ll burn out and stop caring altogether.
 The fire and passion for doing good work can consume you if your work conditions try to stifle it.

 Years after leaving one organization that had a particularly acrimonious environment, I am still carrying around the battle wounds of trying effect change in an organization that didn’t want to be better.

-My energy and exuberance for working hard, long into the night and on my personal time has also left the building and now while I’m willing to work hard, I have learned when to know my boundaries.
+My energy and exuberance for working hard, long into the night, and on my personal time has also left the building, and now while I’m willing to work hard, I have learned when to know my boundaries.

 No job is worth me getting stressed or sick over.
 No job is worth me coming home and being a jerk to my kids and husband.
-At the end of the day, I’m paid do what my manager requests.
+At the end of the day, I’m paid to do what my manager requests.

 There is so much more to work than just the job (especially working in corporate America).
-But fear of losing a job, or succumbing to the ‘need’ of a new one can cloud our judgment and make us end up in situations that is contrary to our personality and mental well being.
+But fear of losing a job, or succumbing to the ‘need’ of a new one can cloud our judgment and make us end up in situations that are contrary to our personality and mental well being.

 So what are your pain points where if you took a job for those reasons may land you right back to job hunting?

 Is it your environment?
 The people you work with?
 Are the opportunities available?
 Now’s the time to think about it.
 Otherwise, you could end up walking into a new job with despair rather than excitement.